thedeanominator/macutil/README.md

 > [!NOTE]
-> The original orject is still in active development, I am using the scripts that Chris had developed for his utility as I do not need a GUI-based app.
+> The original prject is still in active development, I am using the scripts that Chris had developed for his utility as I do not need a GUI-based app.
 Please consider [submitting feedback](https://github.com/ChrisTitusTech/macutil/issues) if you do.

+My change is to focus on system performance (removing animations, fixing Finder, etc.) and removing the GUI tool so I can run the scripts via terminal.
+Most of the scripts for application installs have been removed, except the Neovim install script, and I combined the browser scripts into a single script.